With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

-You can use the large reach of the internet to educate and engage thousands of members and donors.
+You can use the large reach of the internet to better empower your audience to take action, from educating and engaging members and donors, to reaching out to political decision-makers.
 Plus, you’ll be able to increase membership while pursuing change that will benefit the community.

 But what precisely is virtual advocacy?
 How do you foster it in your association?